HMB3/sdmgen/README.md

-The next stage of the workflow runs a series of cleaning steps.
+The next stage of the workflow use a series of cleaning functions to automate the removal of records for each species which are outliers.
+Doing this manually is extremely tedious, and although errors will be made, autmation is preferable across large suites of taxa. runs a series of cleaning steps.
 The first cleaning function takes a data frame of all species records, and flag records as institutional or spatial outliers.
 This function uses the CoordinateCleaner package:
 <https://cran.r-project.org/web/packages/CoordinateCleaner/index.html>.
 It assumes that the records data.frame is that returned by the combine\_records\_extract function.